If you’re considering a ukulele for your child but are unsure where to start looking — we’re here to help.

 One of the reasons the ukulele is thought of as a good starting point for kids is that the fretboard (the neck of the instrument) is much shorter.
 The body is also smaller, so it’s more comfortable for little people to hold.

 There are a few key points to consider when purchasing a ukelele for your child.

 Tips to Help Your Child Learn the Ukulele

 1. Introduce the Instrument

-Show your child the ukulele and its parts — how to hold it, and maybe help them figure out which hand goes where.
-Your child might be a “righty,” but you never know when it comes to playing an instrument.
+Show your child the ukulele and its parts.
+Teach them how to hold it, helping them figure out which hand goes where.
+Your child might be right-handed for other activities, but you never know when it comes to playing an instrument.

 2. Tuning the Ukulele

-Similar to an array of other instruments, the ukulele has to be tuned.
+Similar to an array of other instruments, you have to tune your ukelele.
 You do this by turning the nuts, or pegs, at the top.
 New ukuleles require tuning more often than ukuleles that are a bit more worn in.

-If it’s out of tune, your child might feel less inclined to play.
-There’s no need to worry though.
-There are apps, guides, and even electronic devices available, to help you tune your ukulele correctly.
+Your child might feel less inclined to play if it’s out of tune.
+However, there’s no need to worry.
+You can find apps, guides, and even electronic devices to help you tune your ukulele correctly.